Trinity County License Hearing Guide

 CRITICAL DEADLINE: Request a Hearing Within 15 Days

-Following a DUI arrest in Trinity, you have a very limited window to request an ALR hearing – only 15 days from the date of your arrest.
-This hearing is your opportunity to challenge the potential suspension of your driver's license.
-Missing this deadline results in an automatic license suspension.
+Following a DUI arrest in Trinity, Texas, you have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
+This is a hard deadline.
+If you miss it, your license will automatically be suspended.
+This hearing is your opportunity to challenge the suspension of your driver's license.

 Automatic License Suspension